RQuintin/core/tutorials/guides/01_core-js/core-tutorial-js.md

 npx gluec init
 ```

-This command will get the necessary dependencies and scaffold the necessary config files for us.
-Next, we are going to stop using the simple http server that comes with the start files and utilize the CLI's serve functionality.
-This is very useful, as it allows us to serve or proxy to our apps, define shared resources and serve the [**Glue42 Core Environment**](../../glue42-core/what-is-glue42-core/core-concepts/environment/index.html) correctly.
+This will install the necessary dependencies and scaffold the necessary configuration files for you.

+Next, you have to configure the development server that the Glue42 CLI provides.
+The development server allows you to serve or proxy to your apps, define shared resources and serve the [Glue42 Environment](../../core/core-concepts/environment/overview/index.html) files correctly.

-To do all of that open the `glue.config.dev.json` file.
-Then add the shared resources, the clients and stocks apps.
-You can check out how to do that in the Getting Started **TODO: Link** section.
-Your file should look something like this:
+Open the `glue.config.dev.json` file that was created in the `/start` directory with the `init` command of the Glue42 CLI.
+Define the shared resources and the apps in the project.
+For detailed information on how to configure the `glue.config.dev.json` file, see the [**Glue42 CLI**](../../core/core-concepts/cli/index.html#configuration) documentation, or simply copy the configuration of the `apps` and `sharedAssets` properties below if you are using the default tutorial structure and files:

 ```json
 {